Gloucester Cathedral: Main building

 The cathedral consists of a Norman nave (Walter de Lacy is buried there), with additions in every style of Gothic architecture.
-It is 420 ft long, and 144 ft wide, with a fine central tower of the 15th century rising to the height of 225 ft and topped by four delicate pinnacles, a famous landmark.
+It is 420 ft long, and 144 ft wide, with a fine central tower of the 15th century rising to the height of 225 ft and topped by four delicate pinnacles.

 The crypt, nave and chapter house date from the late 11th century.
 The crypt is one of the four apsidal cathedral crypts in England, the others being at Worcester, Winchester and Canterbury.
 The nave was begun in 1089.
 The church was largely complete by 1100.
 In the early 12th century, the western towers were added; the south tower collapsed around 1165.

 In 1222, a fire damaged the timber roof and several of the monastic buildings.
 To repair the damage and update the architectural style, an ambitious building campaign was launched, including the revaulting of the nave Early English style (completed 1243); the construction of the central tower (begun 1237); the rebuilding of the collapsed south tower (completed 1246); and the rebuilding of the refectory.